Fred Sanger at the LMB:

 From DNA sequencing to the advent of genomics

 One modest, reserved man, working at the lab bench in a small laboratory in Cambridge, invented a technique that would be used worldwide and would forever change how problems in biology and medicine were viewed.
-That man was Fred Sanger, born 100 years ago on 13th August 1918, and the technique he developed was dideoxy sequencing of DNA.
+That man was Fred Sanger, born over 100 years ago on 13th August 1918, and the technique he developed was dideoxy sequencing of DNA.

 By the time Fred worked on the sequencing of DNA, he had already developed a method for sequencing proteins, in particular working out the chemical structure, or sequence, of insulin.
 This involved determining the order of amino acids, the base units that make up proteins.
 In 1958, Fred was awarded the Nobel Prize in Chemistry for this work.